Tech & Health

 Luke graduated from Saint Anselm College in May, 2019 where he studied sociology, economics, and public policy.
 Before joining HGHI, Luke was involved with several nonprofit and public service initiatives where he gained experience in program development, research, and entrepreneurship.

 Between 2013 and 2017, Luke co-founded and managed the nonprofit Project PLAY NH which sought to increase youth access to organized sports in Manchester, NH.
 More recently, Luke served as the Director of Program for HOBY NH and was committed to several positions at the Sununu Youth Services Center (SYSC).
 At SYSC, he researched, developed, and managed programs that aimed to lower the youth recidivism rate.
-Luke’s passion for global health is rooted in the time he spent performing research in Dolpo, Nepal.
+At HGHI, Luke supports the Misinformation, Climate Change, Pandemics, and Systems of Oppression portfolios.